-In this Palmanova Guide, I’ll explain why this resort in Mallorca (Majorca) is one of the most popular, and why you should consider booking your next summer holiday to this fantastic destination.
+I’ll explain why this Palmanova in Mallorca (Majorca) is one of the most popular, and why you should consider booking your next summer holiday in this fantastic destination.

 Palmanova is popular with British tourists.
-However in the past two years, and as a result of travel restrictions and the global pandemic, Palmanova has attracted many different nationalities to its bars, restaurants and beaches, giving this resort a more international feel.
+However, in the past few years, and as a result of travel restrictions and the global pandemic, Palmanova has attracted many different nationalities to its bars, restaurants and beaches, giving this resort a more international feel.

 This post contains affiliate links.